 Soup Base Options

-• Beef broth: richer and heartier
+• Beef broth: richer and more savory, especially comforting in winter

-• Chicken broth: lighter, easy, and great for beginners
+• Chicken broth: lighter and beginner-friendly

-• Vegetable broth: mild and balanced
+• Vegetable broth: mild and clean-tasting, best with vegetable or shrimp mandu

 How to make Mandu-guk (Korean Dumpling Soup)